 Les Fromages de l’isle d’Orléans, 2950, chemin Royal, Sainte-Famille

 #2 La Nougaterie

 It’s a couple from Europe who owns this delicious nougat shop/factory with always a touch of the island products.
 You can see the factory in the back of the shop.
 Some of their bestsellers are maple sugar nougat and blueberry and fleur de sel nougat.
 My personal favourite stays the normal “pistachio” one.
 They also sell some handmade marshmallows, meringues and other sweets.
 This is a winning stop for kids.

 #3 Cidrerie/Orchard Bilodeau

-This cidrerie (where they make cider) and cultivate apples is the first place to do so on the Orleans island since 1970.
-The apple orchard is one of the best thing to do with the kids in the fall, 6 acres of small apple trees to pick up all types of apples from is a great activity you can do from mid august to mid october.
-The Bilodeau cidrerie won many prices, especially for their ciders.
-Some are maple syrup flavored, strawberries flavored,etc. They also make some other types of beverage ranging from sparkling ciders to stronger digestives.
+This cidrerie (where they make cider) and cultivate apples is the first place to do so on Orleans island since 1970.
+The apple orchard is one of the best things to do with the kids in the fall.
+They have 6 acres of small apple trees of all types to pick up.
+Fun activity for family to do from mid-August to mid-October.
+The Bilodeau cidrerie won many prizes, especially for their ciders.
+Some are maple syrup flavoured, strawberries flavoured, etc. They also make some other types of beverages going from sparkling ciders to digestives.
 Another strong point is that they offer a free degustation of most of their products.

-If you go on the weekend during the apple season, you’ll have to try the “chausson aux pommes” a one of a kind apple turnover served with a maple butter.
+If you go on the weekend during the apple season, you’ll have to try the “Chausson aux Pommes” a one-of-a-kind apple turnover served with maple butter.
 Simply divine!
 They offer also pie and other apple sweets.
-The place is open from may to december.
+The place is open from May to December.